pwhelan/datachore/README.md

 Getting Started
 ---------------

+Datachore uses an API similar to Python on Google App Engine where there is a class representing an Entity Kind.
+This class has properties that define their type.

+The features Datachore supports so far is:

+  * Types:
+    * Boolean
+    * Integer
+    * Double
+    * String
+    * List (called sets internally)
+    * Key
+    * Timestamp

+Sets work but the API still is not finished.
+Sets are saved as collections but are retrieved simply as an array.
+In the future Datachore, in the case of sets of keys, will use lazy loading to fetch the actual entities they refer to.

 ### Creating model files

 To create a new Entity kind you need to back it with a class extended from